dessa-oss/atlas/api_docs/sources/tracking_deployment.md

-Similar to is_job_complete, but with more information.
+Similar to is_job_complete, but with more information

 __Arguments__